Mack in Black: OEM offers limited edition as drivers show off fuel savings

 “The most badass truck on the road just got even badder,” John Walsh, Mack Trucks vice president of marketing, said during Mack’s press conference to open Day 2 of the international show at the Georgia World Congress Center in downtown Atlanta on Oct.
 28.

-Mack’s designers started with a 70” stand-up sleeper model painted Mack Black and spec’d with Mack’s black exterior trim package.
-They then added a number of unique styling features, including a bold black Mack wordmark across the grille.
+Mack’s designers started with a 70-in. stand-up sleeper model painted Mack Black and spec’d with Mack’s black exterior trim package.
+The company then added a number of unique styling features, including a bold black Mack wordmark across the grille.
 Cab steps and deck plates are powder-coated in black, and flat black trim stripes are added to the air intakes on each side of the hood.
-Black mudflap brackets, black aluminum fuel tanks, Alcoa Durablack aluminum wheels and a limited edition Anthem doorplate add to the distinctive look.
+Black mudflap brackets, black aluminum fuel tanks, Alcoa Dura-Black aluminum wheels, and a limited edition Anthem doorplate add to the distinctive look.

 “Who’s the audience for this truck?
 What’s the market?
 For us, it’s about customers looking to make a bold statement — to stand out from the crowd,” Walsh said.